A

 culture from Alaska to Greenland in only about 500 years.

-no previous peoples across the subarctic forest zone of Europea.
+no previous peoples across the subarctic forest zone of Europe.
+Before

 water-filled forests south of the tundra were unoccupied.
 The only